jacobRaw/MTRN4231_burger_bot/README.md

 ### 3D Positions
 The YOLO model was trained to generate bounding boxes around identified ingredients.
 These bounding boxes could be used to identify the centroid of the ingredient in pixel position.
 Using these pixel coordinates we could also obtain the depth (straight line distance) from the camera to the ingredient using the /camera/camera/rgbd topic.

 Then using the camera intrinsics published by the realsense package.
-A pinhome formula could be used from the focal length and centre line position to create a mapping from pixel position and depth to real 3D coordinates in the camera frame.
+A pinhole formula could be used from the focal length and centre line position to create a mapping from pixel position and depth to real 3D coordinates in the camera frame.
 The image below displays the result of this calculation.

 <img width="500" height="500" alt="YOLO model 2 camera footage" src="readme_imgs/camera_frame_position.png" />